hailenwashere/magnolia/README.md

 Clicking on the extension icon for magnolia will popup the extension, which shows insights on fabric composition, care instructions, and red flags in reviews for users to make a more educated decision on the shopping options.

-Disclaimer: As of right now, the extension is populated with static dummy data that simulates what would pop up on a listing of choice.
-The data does not accurately represent the active tab, but will by the end of week 9.
+Disclaimer: As of right now, the details page of the extension is populated with static dummy data that simulates what would pop up on a listing of choice.

 <!-- ### Server
 Make sure you can copy paste the connection URL from supabase.
 You can hit Connect at the top, copy the connection URL, replace `YOUR_PASSWORD` in the URL with the database password, and paste it into `/server/.env`.
 Your .env file should look something like this: